twiz-/split-analytics/README.md

   rails g model AnalyticsEvent test_name:string visitor_ip_address:string path_visited:string method_called:string controller_called:string controller_action_called:string visit_time:string
 ````

 Nothing special here just creating the model to hold all the information from a visitor request that I care about.
 The test_name field is to keep track of what page the visitor saw if I'm serving up different pages for a split test.
-These are all methods you can call on the request object from within your `applcation_controller` so lets jump to that.
+These are all methods you can call on the request object from within your `application_controller` so lets jump to that.
 Be sure to run the migration.
 *note: you can just use rails `created_at` to determine `visit_time` but I added this field in case I wanted to create the record later using some delayed job.*

 ```ruby